Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 ### Technology

-As seen in the container diagram, this system is composed of different subsystems, each of them with different requisites, there will be more than one application architecture and technology involved.
+As seen in the container diagram, this system is composed of five different subsystems, each of them with different requisites, there will be more than one application architecture and technology involved.

 Let's split by application subsystem.

 #### Mobile Wallet